Antti Häkkänen

-Antti Edvard Häkkänen (born 16 January 1985 in Mäntyharju, Finland) is a Finnish politician, representing the National Coalition Party.
-He has served as a Member of Parliament since 2015.
-From 2017 to 2019, Häkkänen served as Minister of Justice in the Sipilä Cabinet.
+Antti Edvard Häkkänen (born 16 January 1985) is a Finnish politician from the National Coalition Party.
+He has served as Minister of Defence since June 2023 in the Orpo cabinet and as Member of Parliament since 2015.
+Häkkänen served as Minister of Justice in the Sipilä cabinet from 2017 to 2019.

 Career

 Häkkänen graduated from the University of Helsinki with a Master of Law.

-Häkkänen served on the Mäntyharjun council from 2009.
+Häkkänen served on the Mäntyharju town council from 2009.
 He was elected as the Youth National Coalition Party leader in 2011 for the 2012-2013 period.

 The National Coalition Party nominated Häkkänen as a candidate for the 2014 European Parliament election but he did not gain enough votes.
 In the 2015 Finnish parliamentary election he was nominated in the newly formed constituency of South-Eastern Finland, and became an elected MP with 6,212 votes.

 Häkkänen was elected as one of three vice-chairmen of the National Coalition Party at the party summit in June 2016, with the highest number of votes.

+In June 2023, he was appointed Minister of Defence in the Orpo Cabinet.

+In February 2024, Häkkänen declared that he was planning to introduce legislation that would prohibit people from resigning from the Finnish Defence Forces' military reserve, while calling resigning reservists unpatriotic.
+The announcement led into a surge of resignation applications and the plan was widely criticized as unconstitutional and not in line with international treaties.